Skip to content

 Mei graduated with honors from Smith College with a bachelor’s degree in psychology.
 She subsequently interned with Henry Street Settlement’s School-Based Mental Health Clinic and completed her master’s degree in mental health counseling at The City College of New York, CUNY.
 Mei’s therapeutic focus centers on working with children, adolescents, and their families, guided by a client-centered, trauma-informed, and strengths-based approach.
 She values working collaboratively with clients to meet them where they are in their journey and adapts her approach to best align with their unique goals and needs.
 She employs techniques from various therapeutic modalities such as CBT, play therapy, art therapy, and mindfulness to promote holistic, embodied healing.
 Mei is dedicated to creating a supportive, affirming, and non-judgmental therapeutic space for clients to explore, grow, and express their authentic selves.

-Lilia Vidal
+Lilia Vidal.

-Lilia Vidal (she/her)
+Lilia Vidal, MSW (she/her)

 Language(s): English